RIT-ArtistConnect/ArtistConnect/README.md

 ## What is this project for?

 This website is intended as a resource to connect interested parties in the RIT community with artists in their desired field.
-As someone who transferred into CAD from one of the STEM majors here, there are very few points of contact for non-artists to connect with artists on campus to create graphics/assets for their personal and academic projects.
+There are very few points of contact for non-artists to connect with artists on campus to create graphics/assets for their personal and academic projects.
 In addition, several artists in our club have expressed interest in opening commissions or wanting to gain experience on